 Sonia: (smiling cutely) What?
 I don't like the dark.

-Yes, "Operation: C.A.R.A.M.E.L." is not considered canon by fans.
-But it is pretty awesome that there is apparently a female-kid-Indiana JonesExpy flying around the world.
+Fanwank aside, "Operation: C.A.R.A.M.E.L.".
+It is pretty awesome that there is apparently a female-kid-Indiana JonesExpy flying around the world.
 Just a thought.

 A minor one, but in Operation: W.H.I.T.E.H.O.U.S.E.: while Nigel's Bathroom Break-Out works twice on the Secret Service, the KND aren't fooled one second, because "we're the Kids Next Door.
 We invented that trick".

-Numbuh 1: Desperate times call for desperate measures.
-Truce?
+Numbuh 1: Desperate times call for desperate measures. (holds out hand) Truce?

 No mention of The Kid?
 He's easily the best pilot in the entire show, managing to outfly Numbuh Two multiple times.
 Hoagie cycles through every ship seen on the show to that point, and The Kid beats each and every one.
 It isn't until Hoagie disables his forcefield that it's a fair fight.